 Here is why personalization works - consumers love being made to feel special and associate personalized brand interactions with positive experiences.

 Data is the lifeblood of any personalized program.
 So, gather all your data sources and tailor your approach based on “persistent identities” for the customers.
 In other words, build customer profiles and understand client behaviors and preferences.
-Only then will you be able to understand which offers will entice people the most.
+Only then you will be able to understand which offers will entice people the most.